zopefoundation/Zope/docs/zdgbook/ComponentsAndInterfaces.rst

 `HelloComponent`, you can also ask the interface if that instance implements the interface::

-  IHello.implementedBy(my_hello_instance)
+  IHello.providedBy(my_hello_instance)

-This would also return true if *my_hello_instance* was an instance of *HelloComponent*, or any other class that implemented the *Hello* Interface.
+This would also return true if *my_hello_instance* was an instance of *HelloComponent*, or any other object of a class that implemented the *IHello* interface.

 Conclusion
 ==========

 Interfaces provide a simple way to describe your Python objects.
 By using interfaces you document capabilities of objects.
-As Zope becomes more component oriented, your objects will fit right in.
-While components and interfaces are forward looking technologies, they are useful today for documentation and verification.